vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ### `^memorygc ()`

 This can function in either document mode or chat mode.
 It does what it can to release unused memory.
 It has restrictions in it does not work if you have facts with facts as fields or are in planning mode.
-It also discards saved sentence data, recovery data when you modify flags or properties of dictionary entries that are preloaded, and all of your analysis data for the current sentence.
+It also discards saved sentence data, and all of your analysis data for the current sentence.
+It also discards all data in factsets.

 # JSON Functions